SunPowered/marathon/doc/marathon.md

 ## Program Execution ##

 This guide assumes that python and the script requirements are installed and available on the system path.
-Furthermore, it assumes that the `marathon.py` script is also available in the path.
+Furthermore, it assumes that the `marathon.py` script is also available in the path or the current working directory.
+The program is executed with arguments and options, as given

+	usage: marathon.py [-h] [-v] [-o OUTPUT] [-c] [-t] [-p] [-i] [-r] [-d] [--print-skips]
+    	               args [args ...]

+	Program to parse a PDB file, identify isolation loops, and permute molecular rotations around those loops and write back to a set of PDB files

+	positional arguments:
+	  args                  One or more filenames or directories

+	optional arguments:
+	  -h, --help            show this help message and exit -v, --verbose         Print details to console
+	  -o OUTPUT, --output OUTPUT
+	                        Output new PDB files to this directory -c, --cubic           Rotate around a cubic structure (default), i.e. 90 deg -t, --triangular      Roatate around a triangular structure, i.e. 45 deg -p, --plot            Plot the rotated molecules in a `plots` subfolder -i, --interactive     Plot figures interactively
+	  -r, --rmsd            Calculate the root means square distance of each iteration and save all values to a file -d, --detailed        Save the iteration names with detailed information for each branch and rotation number, otherwise just use the iteration counter as a name
+	  --print-skips         Print the skipped rotation iteration names to a file in the output directory

-To iterate cubic rotations on a single file `mymol.pdb` and output to a local directory `output_dir`, one can simply execute::
+For example, to iterate cubic rotations on a single file `mymol.pdb` and output to a local directory `output_dir`, one can simply execute::

 	python marathon.py -o output_dir mymol.pdb

-This will save .pdb files in the `output_dir/mymol/` directory corresponding to each rotation iteration
+This will save .pdb files in the `output_dir/mymol/rotations` directory corresponding to each rotation iteration.

 By default, the iterations are simply numbered incrementally from 1.
 If more detailed iteration names are required, the `-d` or `--detailed` flags are available which will save the filenames in a more detailed manner stating the